Aesop's Fables (film series): History

 Terry was inspired to make the series by young actor-turned-writer Howard Estabrook, who suggested making a series of cartoons based on Aesop's Fables.
 Although Terry later claimed he had never heard of Aesop, he said that Estabrook's idea was worthwhile.
+However, historian Hal Erickson notes that this claim that Paul Terry had never heard of Aesop is false, given that these fables were widely taught in all American schools at the time.
 Terry immediately began to set up a new studio called Fables Studios, Inc. and received backing from the Keith-Albee Theatre circuit.

-The series launched on June 19, 1921, with The Goose That Laid the Golden Eggs.
+The series launched on June 19, 1921, with The Goose That Laid the Golden Egg.
 On that same day, Van Beuren announced that the pictures would be distributed exclusively by Pathe.
 Only the earliest films are loose adaptations of the actual fables and later entries usually revolve around cats, mice, and the disgruntled Farmer Al Falfa.
 Terry had developed Farmer Al in the previous decade, and this series would be his most prolific appearance.
 Cartoonist Milt Gross worked briefly on the series as scriptwriter and animator.

 Each short concludes with a moral that usually has nothing to do with the actual cartoon itself.
 Terry staffer Mannie Davis once remarked that the morals were even "funnier than the whole picture itself" and Terry said "the fact that they're ambiguous is the thing that made 'em funny".
 Morals include "Go around with a chip on your shoulder and someone will knock your block off" or "Marriage is a good institution, but who wants to live in an institution?".
 As the series became all-talking, these morals became brief animated vignettes in 1929, often featuring a cat and a mouse.
-However, these were dropped by early 1930.
+However, these were dropped by early-1930.

 The series proved to be enormously popular with the public during the 1920s.
 Walt Disney admitted that his earliest ambition was to produce cartoons of comparable quality to Paul Terry.
 With the popularity of Al Jolson's part-talkie The Jazz Singer in 1927, as well as the huge success of the first all-talkie Lights of New York in 1928, producer Amadee J. Van Beuren realized the potential of sound films and bought Fables Studios to produce sound animation films.
 Van Beuren, now owner of the newly-named Van Beuren Studios, urged Terry to add the innovation to his films.
-Terry argued that adding sound would only complicate the production process, but ended up doing so anyway, and the series would now be renamed Aesop's Sound Fables.
+Terry argued that adding sound would only complicate the production process, but ended up doing so anyway, and the series was renamed to Aesop's Sound Fables.